-The IWT London 2018 conference from a young conservationists perspective.
+The IWT London 2018 conference: a early-career conservationists perspective.

 A lot of attention has been focused around the London event on the subject of the illegal wildlife trade which took place this October at Battersea Park.
 It is fair to say that the extent of this event has reached unprecedented levels.
 Governments, international NGOs, militaries, politicians, researchers, celebrities and media were all gathered together to continue the illegal wildlife trade conference saga.
 The threat that endangered species are facing is not only a problem for scientists but for everyone.
 Their depletion from nature does not only cause species extinction, but it also affects economies and hinders countries development (also pointed out by the Duke of Cambridge during the opening ceremony).